Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVMSqlServerExtension.md

 ### -AutoPatchingSettings
 Specifies the automatic SQL Server patching settings.
-To create an **AutoPatchingSettings** object , use the New-AzureVMSqlServerAutoPatchingConfig cmdlet.
+To create an **AutoPatchingSettings** object , use the New-AzVMSqlServerAutoPatchingConfig cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.Compute.AutoPatchingSettings